 How do I use the Contact Management tool available on the Site Tools page to add or update contacts?

-Oracle Service Cloud Support Site > Site Tools
+Oracle B2C Service Support Site > Site Tools

-Once your new contact has been added, they will receive an email welcoming them to the Oracle Service Cloud.
+Once your new contact has been added, they will receive an email welcoming them to the Oracle B2C Service.
 Within the email, they will be given their User ID as well as instructions on how to reset their password.

 NOTE: For the security of your organization, we cannot provide Technical Support to anyone who is not a Designated Contact nor can we add contacts without a request via a service request.
 Therefore, it is in your best interest to keep this information current at all times, as it is used for providing Technical Support.

 For security reasons, it is strictly forbidden for Oracle employees to act as contacts on a customer or partner instance of the B2C Service CRM solution.
 Additionally, an Oracle employee should never request a customer or partner for their log in credentials.
 Qualified Oracle employees have alternative means to access required information.